textileio/community/docs/tutorials/hub/production-auth.md

 ## Differences from development mode

-There are a few difference once you switch to production mode.
-A primary one is that your user's API sessions will expire, meaning that you need to have a way to re-verify them occasionally.
-For this, we'll move from using the `withKeyInfo` APIs to a new one called, `withUserAuth` that can refresh your user sessions smoothly in your app.
-This new API is also designed to work without access to your `secret`, so your app can `authorize` users remotely and provide them that authorization on demand.
+There are a few differences once you switch to production mode.
+A primary one is that your user's will need a signature to accompany their API requests.
+Those signatures can only be created with your API secret, and will expire.
+You will need to have a way to re-verify them occasionally.
+For this, we'll move from using the `withKeyInfo` APIs to a new one called, `withUserAuth` that can request updated signatures in your app.
+This new API is also designed to work without access to your `secret`, so your app can `authorize` users on your own backend and provide API key signatures on demand.
 Other than that, all the APIs will work in the exact same way.

 ## User identity